earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

 }
 ~~~

 The code here is pretty straight forward.
 We can call a series of functions to add input items to the form.
 I tried to show off a few of the options available, but [these are not all of them](https://pkg.go.dev/github.com/rivo/tview#Form.AddPasswordField).
-(The `states` variable that we are passing the drop down is just a [slice of state abbreviations](link_to_my_repo)).
+(The `states` variable that we are passing the drop down is just a [slice of state abbreviations](link_to_my_repo).
+I didn't add the code here to save some space but it's available in the repo.)

-Each of these functions takes a a few inputs depending on the type of input field you're adding.
+Each of these functions takes a few inputs depending on the type of input field you're adding.
 All of them take a label as the first argument and then a `changed` function as the last argument.
 The `changed` function gets called whenever the input item changes.
 In this case we will use them to set the data for our contact.

 The last thing we add is a button which we label `Save` and then pass it a function that will execute when the button is pressed.

 Now we can update our app to listen for a new button press and then call our `addContactForm` function.

 ~~~{.go caption="main.go"}
 app.SetInputCapture(func(event *tcell.EventKey) *tcell.EventKey {